tmtsoftware/m1cs-qsb-linear-encoder-reader/README.md

 ### 3. Zip the installer

 The installer is generated under `publish` folder in the project folder ([QSBlinearEncoderReader/](QSBLinearEncoderReader/)).
-Copy all fikes and directorie under the `publish` directory to somewhere else.
+Copy all files and directories under the `publish` directory to somewhere else.
 From here on, we assume that they are copied to `C:\publish`.

 ![](images/copy_installer_to_temporary_directory.png)